Visiting Kensington Palace: All you need to know, updated for 2025

 You can keep abreast of Kensington Palace exhibits and goings-on through the Historic Royal Palaces website.

-On our visit in May, we got to see the Crown to Couture exhibit, touted as “the starriest fashion exhibition London has ever seen”.
-The exhibit draws parallels between the world of today’s red carpet and the Georgian Royal Court in the 18th century.
+On our a previous visit, we got to see the Crown to Couture exhibit, touted as “the starriest fashion exhibition London has ever seen”.
+The exhibit drew parallels between the world of today’s red carpet and the Georgian Royal Court in the 18th century.
 Like New York’s Met Gala of today, the Georgian court at Kensington Palace was the place to see and be seen, make an impression, or a statement.

 Spread throughout the Palace's sumptuous State Apartments and the Piggott Galleries, we saw a feast of couture items from ceremonial ball gowns and court suits to recent fashions worn by Beyoncé to the 2017 Grammy Awards (loved the Beefeaters around her) and the custom Moschino chandelier-inspired outfit worn by Katy Perry at the 2019 Met Gala.